modolabs/Kurogo-Mobile-Web/doc/Guide/modulenew.rst

 Home Screen
 -----------

 Adding the module to the home screen is simple.
-You can either use the :doc:`administration module <administration>` or by editing the *SITE_DIR/config/modules/home.ini* file.
+You can either use the :doc:`administration module <configuration>` or by editing the *SITE_DIR/config/modules/home.ini* file.

 #.
 In the *[primary_modules]* section, add an entry that says :kbd:`video="Video"`